wkl007/git-rev-sync-js/README.md

 #### `git.isTagDirty()` &rarr; &lt;Boolean&gt;

-returns true if the current tag is dirty.
+returns true if the current tag is dirty; this method will fail if the `git` command is not found in your `PATH`

 #### `git.date()` &rarr; &lt;Date&gt;